chohjingyia23cs0296/ePortfolio/documents/year_2/semester_1/readme.md

 - **Software Engineering**
 - **System Development Technology**

-Each subfolder contains related notes, assignments, lab work, project materials, or supporting documents that represent my learning and progress.

-# What I Did

-- Completed coursework and practical tasks for all five modules.
-- Organized module-based learning materials in separate folders for clarity.
-- Worked on technical exercises, documentation, and project-related activities.
+## Semester Learning

+Throughout this semester, I:

+- Built stronger problem-solving skills through algorithm and data structure practice.
-- Applied concepts from class into practical outputs and evidence files.
+- Applied database concepts in practical, work-based learning contexts.

-# Key Learning Outcomes

-- Better understanding of algorithmic thinking and structured problem-solving.
-- Improved ability to design and manage database-related tasks.
-- Increased awareness of network fundamentals and communication models.
+- Improved my understanding of network communication principles and models.
-- Stronger collaboration and planning skills through software engineering practices.
+- Practiced software engineering workflows, including collaboration and planning.
-- Enhanced technical confidence in developing and documenting systems.
+- Strengthened system development and technical documentation skills.
+- Organized module materials into clear subject-based folders for better tracking and review.

-# Reflection
+## Reflection

-This semester helped me become more disciplined in managing technical subjects and organizing evidence of my work.
-I gained a clearer understanding of how different modules connect in real-world development, from planning and design to implementation and communication.
-Maintaining this folder also helped me track my own growth more systematically.
+This semester helped me become more disciplined in managing multiple technical subjects while maintaining organized evidence of progress.
+I gained a clearer view of how different modules connect in real-world development, from planning and implementation to communication and documentation.

-# Possible Improvements

-- Add short README files inside each subject folder to summarize specific artifacts.
-- Include more screenshots, diagrams, or final outputs for easier review.
-- Provide brief reflection notes per module to capture challenges and solutions.
-- Standardize naming conventions across all files for consistency.
+I also improved my confidence in handling technical tasks and presenting my work in a structured way.
+Going forward, I want to enhance this folder by adding module-specific summaries, short reflections, and more visual evidence (e.g., screenshots and diagrams) to make the learning journey easier to review.